jpatrickpark/yalehackhealth2018/README.md

 ### About Butterfly Network

-Butterfly Network has taken advantage of an intersection of new technologies, from deep learning to cloud technology, to create an ultrasound platform that is affordable and accessible to everyone.
-By replacing the piezoelectric crystals traditionally used to generate ultrasound with semiconductor technology Butterfly has exponentially lowered the the cost of this life-saving technology.
-This new approach has also produced the first transducer that can image the entire body, making exams faster and more efficient.
+Butterfly Network has developed an innovative ultrasound platform that is affordable and accessible to everyone.
+By replacing the piezoelectric crystals traditionally used to generate ultrasound with semiconductor technology, Butterfly has exponentially lowered the the cost of life-saving technology.
+Our unique hardware platform has the additional advantage of being the first and only ultrasound transducer that can image the entire body, making exams faster and more efficient.

-To build out this vision, we need exceptional talent that is passionate about our mission.
+To continue developing this vision, we're seeking exceptional talent that is passionate about medical, making an impact and driving innovation.
 Thank you for being a part of this event!

 ### The Butterfly Network ultrasound dataset